-- A student who doesn't graduate cannot be awarded a minor. - A student cannot earn a minor after graduation.
+- A student who does not graduate cannot be awarded a minor. - A student cannot earn a minor after graduation.

-Declaring an Option Within a Major
+Declaring an Option within a Major

-Some majors offer formal options within their majors that allow students to obtain a more focused degree.
+Some majors offer formal options within the majors that allow students to obtain a more focused degree.
 A formal notation of any declared option will be added to the academic record (transcript).